RHIT-CSSE/csse332/ClassMaterials/ReferenceCounting/reference_counting.md

 1. It's pretty cheap to do, resource-wise
 2. It reliably prevents use-after-free issues
-3. I can be mixed with regular pointers
+3. It can be mixed with regular pointers
 4. Memory is freed at the moment a variable goes out of scope, meaning you can reliably do stuff on object free